slushman/bp-profile-widgets/readme.txt

 = What players are available for the Video Player widget? =

-YouTube, Vimeo, Veoh, DailyMotion, Facebook, Flickr, Blip.tv, funnyordie.com, Hulu, Revision3.com, Viddler, Qik, and uStream.
+YouTube, Vimeo, Veoh, DailyMotion, Facebook, Flickr, Blip.tv, funnyordie.com, Hulu, Revision3.com, Viddler, Qik, WordPress.tv, and uStream.
 The user will need to enter the correct URL to make it work properly:

 * YouTube long: http://www.youtube.com/watch?v=YYYJTlOYdm0
 * Youtube short: http://youtu.be/YYYJTlOYdm0